-I imagined the beginnings of Codorniu way back in 1659, when young Anna Codorniu, who was the heir to the property where Cava Codorniu sits today, married the young winegrower Miguel Raventos and how that romance entangled them with Cava, only I am sure there had to be a villain in the mix.
+I imagined the beginnings of Codorniu way back in 1659, when young Anna Codorniu, who was the heir to the property where Cava Codorniu sits today, married the young winegrower Miguel Raventos.
+How that romance entangled them with Cava, only I am sure there had to be a villain in the mix.
 Who knows?
 But it does make for a nice setting to start a story.
-All these years later in 2015, there is a family fewd leaving Codorniu with no vineyards and the Raventos Estate across the street with all of them according to Spanish wine expert Anthony Swift of iWineTC!
+All these years later, there is a family fewd leaving Codorniu with no vineyards and the Raventos Estate across the street with all of them according to Spanish wine expert Anthony Swift of the company iWine!

 With my visit to Codorniu Winery in Esplugues de Llobregat, Spain, I was able to tour the grounds with Art Nouveau buildings, stroll through the gardens, visit the wine museum and take a trip to the underground cavernous cellars where over 1,000,000 bottles are stored.
 They even give you an opportunity to taste the cava.